Salaheddine999/HouseFinder/README.md

 This app is a marketplace that allows users to post their properties either for sale or rent.
 And on the other hand, visitors can search for properties and contact the owners.

+I've used Vercel for the deployment.
+Give it a try: https://house-finder-two.vercel.app/

 ## Tech Stack

 React, React Router, Tailwind CSS, Firebase, Leaflet.